benjamin-bader/ama-kt/assets/README.md

 ### macOS

-This is by far the most complicated procedure.
+This is, by far, the most icon complicated procedure.
 From logo.svg, we've manually crafted an Iconset.
 We used Affinity Designer, but any featureful graphics editor should work.
-Iconsets folders containing an Apple-specified set of PNGs, each with a different size.
+Iconset folders contain an Apple-specified set of PNGs, each with a different size.
 I don't know an automated way to generate these comfortably from an SVG, so we did it by hand.